bobappleyard/bwl/README.md

         return res
     }

 This is not included in the library because using the lexer for this sort of thing is preferred.
+If anyone cares, it could be put in, but unlike all the other expression types listed above, it matters what sort of input the PEG is processing.